Expert Reviews – Queen Elizabeth NP

 5/5

-Measuring 1978 km² Queen Elizabeth encompasses crater lakes, savannah, forests, plains, forested gorges, and rivers.
-Oh yes, and the Equator runs through it.
-Not only is it scenically and geographically mind-blowing, but it boasts staggering biodiversity: over 600 bird species, second only to the DRC's Virunga National Park (a park of almost 4 times the size).
+If you only visit one national park in Uganda, visit (what is colloquially known as) Queen.
+Measuring 1,978km² Queen Elizabeth encompasses crater lakes, savannah, forests, plains, forested gorges and rivers.
+Oh yes, and the equator runs through it.
+Not only is it scenically and geographically mind-blowing, it boasts staggering biodiversity: over 600 bird species, second only to the DRC’s Virunga National Park (a park almost four times the size).

 Expert